WITHPROJECTS/withpro-gulp-js/README.md

 ## Concatenate

-you can concatenate any files.
+You can concatenate any files.

 1. partial files name is begin with "_".
 2. add set to concatenation config as follows.